 Once we are satisfied with the model we can test it:

 The image to test the model, we have used this one:

 As you can see the model correctly detected the car breed.

-At the end of this post, you hopefully gained the knowledge how to use Transfer Learning to create your custom model to use in Machine Learning application.
-If you want to use this model in other scenario, such as mobile application, you should consider using other architecture model (i.e. Mobilenet).
+At the end of this post, you hopefully gained the knowledge on how to use Transfer Learning to create your custom model to use in Machine Learning application.
+If you want to use this model in other scenarios, such as mobile application, you should consider using other architecture models (i.e. Mobilenet).